melnik-nikita/learning-examples/src/aws-services-for-charp-developers/README.md

     - At-least once message delivery
     - Highest throughput in publishes/second
     - Subscription protocols: SQS, Lambda, HTTP, SMS, email, mobile application endpoints

+## AWS DynamoDB

+DynamoDB is a fully managed, key-value, and document database that delivers single-digit-millisecond performance at any scale.
+DynamoDB stores data in partitions.
+A **partition** is an allocation of storage for a table, backed by SSDs and automatically replicated across multiple Availability Zones within an AWS Region.

+#### Data distribution: Partition Key

+If table has a simple primary key (partition key only), DynamoDB stores and retrieves each item based on its partition key value.
+To write an item to the table, DynamoDB uses the value of the partition key as input to an internal hash function.
+The output value from the hash function determines the partition in which the item will be stored.
+To read an item from the table, you must specify the partition key value for the item.
+DynamoDB uses this value as input to its hash function, yielding the partition in which the item can be found.

+#### Data distribution: Partition key and sort key

+If the table has a composite primary key (partition key and sort key), DynamoDB calculates the hash value of the partition key in the same way as described in Data distribution: Partition key.
+However, it stores all the items with the same partition key value physically close together, ordered by sort key value.
+To write an item to the table, DynamoDB calculates the hash value of the partition key to determine which partition should contain the item.
+In that partition, several items could have the same partition key value.
+So DynamoDB stores the item among the others with the same partition key, in ascending order by sort key.

+To read an item from the table, you must specify its partition key value and sort key value.
+DynamoDB calculates the partition key's hash value, yielding the partition in which the item can be found.

+You can read multiple items from the table in a single operation (Query) if the items you want have the same partition key value.
+DynamoDB returns all of the items with that partition key value.
+Optionally, you can apply a condition to the sort key so that it returns only the items within a certain range of values.

+#### Global Secondary index (GSI)

+An index with a partition key and a sort key that can be different from those on the base table.
+A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
+A global secondary index is stored in its own partition space away from the base table and scales separately from the base table.

+#### Local secondary index (LSI)

+An index that has the same partition key as the base table, but a different sort key.
+A local secondary index is "local" in the sense that every partition of a local secondary index is scoped to a base table partition that has the same partition key value.

+#### DynamoDb Streams

+Allows to capture item-level changes in your table, and push the changes to a DynamoDB stream.
+You then can access the change information through the DynamoDB Streams API.